 1. the Odin compiler

-2. a text editor or and IDE
+2. a text editor or an IDE, whichever you prefer

 3. a terminal application